 Marilyn became a certified Mental Health First Aid instructor as community outreach and taught classes from 2012 to 2017 in Hampton Roads.

 Following retirement from a thirty-five year career, she started writing stories from her perspective as a nurse.
-Eighteen of these have been published in Pulse -- voices from the heart of medicine and Kevin.MD.com.
+Twenty of these have been published in Pulse -- voices from the heart of medicine and Kevin.MD.com.

 Marilyn developed an interest in the power of storytelling while working with Riverside Health System's annual nursing magazine in Newport News, VA.
 She then served as editor for a coffee table book, The Color of Their Eyes published in 2007.